That-Madman/FTC-INTO-THE-DEEP/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 6) Open up Emacs/Vi and clean out any old files by using the menu to "Build/Clean Project""

 7) You didn't actually read this, did you?

-8) no i didn't and i'm going to be very graciously unprofessional if you force me too.